Ha3ks/ha3ks.github.io/blog/_posts/2020-11-18-SCRUM-the-art-of-dowing-twice-the-work-in-half-the-time-because-you're-a-god-damn-madman.markdown

 <b>Note:</b>
-* Qualifications and Certifications picked up from Cybrary cover learning all the material and passing practice exams to get you ready to splerge on the actual professional 'heres a certificate and plastic card' examinations, for me this side can wait, who has £200 to just drop on Securoty+ or Network+ or more for OSCP..... probably them people dropping an entire wage on a PS5 or XBox Series X.....
+* Qualifications and Certifications picked up from Cybrary cover learning all the material and passing practice exams to get you ready to splerge on the actual professional 'here's a certificate and plastic card' examinations, for me this side can wait, who has £200 to just drop on Security+ or Network+ or even more on something like OSCP *drools*..... probably them people dropping an entire wage on a PS5 or XBox Series X.....